sander-io/html/README.md

 - `raw`: Insert raw unescaped HTML.
 - `comment`: Generate an HTML comment.
 - `toHtml`: Convert an object value to an `HtmlNode`.
+- `escapeHtml`: Escape HTML special characters in a string.

 ## Installation